The page has been translated by Gen AI.

 Design Principles

-1. Implement metric-based Auto-Scaling to achieve horizontal scaling/downsizing of Virtual Server.
+1. Implement metric-based Auto-Scaling to achieve horizontal scaling and downsizing of Virtual Server.

 2. Enable automatic scaling of the Kubernetes Engine Node Pool to implement automatic resource scaling.

-• Auto-Scaling Auto-Scaling is a computing service that automatically creates or deletes VMs based on resource usage according to predefined conditions or schedules.
+• Auto-Scaling Auto-Scaling is a computing service that automatically creates or deletes VMs based on resource usage, according to predefined conditions or schedules.
 Through this, users can maintain stable services and operate servers efficiently.
+Register VMs as a server group in the Load Balancer to distribute request load to each VM.
+According to the predefined policy, we either create and add new VMs or delete existing VMs.
+The metrics that can be configured in a policy include CPU, memory, disk usage, and network traffic.

 Figure.
 Auto-Scaling

-Because containers run on a runtime engine hosted on a VM, two decisions are required to automatically scale containers.
+• Container Since containers run on a runtime engine hosted on a VM, automatically scaling containers requires two decisions.
 First, you need to determine whether an additional container is required for the current workload.
-Second, you need to decide whether a new container can be assigned to a node in the existing node pool, or whether it must be assigned to a new node.
-To have new nodes automatically allocated, you need to use the node pool auto-scaling (Auto-Scaling) option when creating a node pool in Kubernetes Engine.
+Second, you need to determine whether a new container can be allocated to a node in the existing node pool or must be allocated to a new node.
+To have new nodes allocated automatically, you must use the node pool auto-scaling option when creating a node pool in Kubernetes Engine.

 Managing bottlenecks that limit scalability

-Check the service limitations and proactively manage the constraints on expansion based on demand.
+Verify service limitations and proactively manage any constraints on scaling according to demand.

-To apply Auto-Scaling for automatic response to increased demand in the service architecture, you must pre-identify resources that could become bottlenecks due to the service’s capacity limits.
+To apply Auto-Scaling for automatic response to increased demand in the service architecture, you must first identify resources that could become bottlenecks due to the service’s capacity limits.

 Design Principles

-1. Identify points in the service flow that cannot be expanded.
+1. Identify points in the service flow where expansion is not possible.

-2. Consider alternatives that can handle increased demand during expansion.
+2. Consider alternatives that can handle the increased demand during expansion.

 There are also applications that scale vertically by adding CPU cores, memory, or network bandwidth to a single VM instance to handle increased load.

-These applications have strictly limited scalability, often requiring manual configuration to handle increased load.
+These applications have strictly limited scalability, so they often need to be manually configured to handle increased load.

 For example, relational databases cannot be horizontally scaled.

-In this case, you can consider vertical scaling by increasing the specifications of CPU and memory, taking into account the maximum capacity in advance, and you can also consider offloading read load through replicas or caching.
+In this case, you can consider vertical scaling by increasing the CPU and memory specifications while accounting for maximum capacity in advance, and you can also consider offloading read load through replicas or caching.

-Design for stepwise level degradation and load mitigation during load surge
+Gradual level degradation and load mitigation design during load spikes

-Even if the load spikes and the server becomes overloaded, it must be designed so that the service does not get interrupted.
+Even if load spikes and the server becomes overloaded, it must be designed to prevent service interruption.

-You must regulate traffic so that even if low-quality responses are returned to users, the service does not completely stop.
+You must control traffic to ensure that, even if low‑quality responses are returned to users, the service does not completely stop.

 Also, it must be designed so that the service can operate even under overload conditions.

-Detect overload in the service and either return low-quality responses to users, or partially pause or drop traffic so that the entire service does not completely stop due to overload.
+When the service detects overload, it should return low‑quality responses to users, or partially throttle or drop traffic to prevent the entire service from completely stopping due to overload.

 Design Principles

-1. Configure the connection queue using a large-scale connection control solution.
+1. Configure a connection queue using a high-volume access control solution.

-2. Configure a static web page to provide temporary responses to user requests.
+2. Configure a static web page to temporarily respond to user requests.

 Diagram